 Why is it so important to look at individual cells?
 Because interpreting population-average protein levels is fundamentally confounded when samples consist of heterogeneous cells, clarified Slavov.
 The most obvious caveat is that the population-average may not be representative for any one cell type.

-Last year, Slavov’s research group developed a mass spectrometry (MS)-based single cell proteomics technology called ‘SCoPE-MS’ to quantify over a thousand proteins in differentiating mouse embryonic stem cells.4 The single-cell proteomes enabled them to deconstruct cell populations and determine protein abundance relationships.
+Last year, Bogdan Budnik, Director of Proteomics, Mass Spectrometry & Proteomics Resource Lab at Harvard University, worked with Slavov's team to develop a mass spectrometry (MS)-based single-cell proteomics technology called ‘SCoPE-MS’ to quantify over a thousand proteins in differentiating mouse embryonic stem cells.4 The single-cell proteomes enabled Budnik and Slavov to deconstruct cell populations and determine protein abundance relationships.
 When single-cell proteomes and transcriptomes were compared, they saw that mRNA covariation appeared to be predictive of protein covariation, even in single cells.4

 “But interestingly, many genes showed distinct regulatory patterns at the mRNA and the protein levels,” said Slavov.
 “This suggests that post-transcriptional regulatory mechanisms play a big role in proteome remodeling when lineages are specified, especially for developmental genes.”

 Recent Advancements in Throughput and Sensitivity in ProteomicsAs incredible as the potential of SCP is, there are still challenges associated with its usage.
 Guo pointed out that the low abundance of proteins in individual cells and the inability to amplify proteins are major hurdles in antibody-based SCP.
 Additionally, the low multiplexing capacity of conventional assays, such as immunofluorescence and immunohistochemistry, presents another challenge.2